Over the weekend, we made some last-minute plans to get away from the everyday hustle and bustle of Beijing.

 Ancient Culture Street

 There are tons of these streets throughout China, and I recommend seeing as many as you can.
-They often have some historical architecture somewhere nearby, or really cool merchandize.
+They often have some historical architecture somewhere nearby, or really cool merchandise.

-This is a HUGE mall.
+This is a huge mall with several floors, each with a view of the first floor.
 It’s incredibly spacious, and extremely clean.
 You could pretty much see yourself in the reflection of the floors here.
-No lie!

 Chuan Fu Lao Ma

 We ate dinner here.
-It’s nice restaurant, with a good atmosphere.
+It’s a nice restaurant within Riverside 66 with a good atmosphere.
 The waiters and waitresses are very professional.
 Although, we did begin to refer to our waitress as ‘the warden’ because she stood right across from our table, with her arms behind her back and feet spread apart.
+That was an exaggeration, just in case the sarcasm didn’t quite reach you.
 In all, I recommend this place too, but there are many other restaurants in the mall that look just as good.
 Be sure to look around!

 Passion Flower- Jon Gomm